openpmix/prrte/src/tools/prte/prte-map.1.md

 ## Difference between overloading and oversubscription

 This section explores the difference between these two options.

- - `--bind-to <object>:overload-allowed` allows for binding more than one processes to this object.
+Users are often confused by the difference between these two scenarios.
+As such this section provides a number of scenarios to help illustrate the differences.

  - `--map-by :OVERSUBSCRIBE` allow more processes on a node than processing elements
+ - `--bind-to <object>:overload-allowed` allows for binding more than one process in relation to a CPU

+The important thing to remember with _oversubscribing_ is that it can be defined separately from the actual number of CPUs on a node.
+This allows the mapper to place more or fewer processes per node than CPUs.
+By default, PRTE uses cores to determine slots in the absence of such information provided in the hostfile or by the resource manager (except in the case of the `--host` as described in the "Specifying Host Nodes" section).

+The important thing to remember with _overloading_ is that it is defined as binding more processes than CPUs.
+By default, PRTE uses cores as a means of counting the number of CPUs.
+However, the user can adjust this.
+For example when using the `:HWTCPUS` qualifier to the `--map-by` option PRTE will use hardware threads as a means of counting the number of CPUs.

 For the following examples consider a node with:
  - Two processor packages,
  - Ten cores per package, and
  - Eight hardware threads per core.

-And the following hostfile:
+Consider the node from above with the hostfile below:

 ```
 $ cat myhostfile